ng-Classic/ng-classic/aio/content/start/start-routing.md

 </div>

-For more information about the Angular ClassicRouter, see [Routing & Navigation](guide/router "Routing & Navigation guide").
+For more information about the Angular Classic Router, see [Routing & Navigation](guide/router "Routing & Navigation guide").

 ## What's next